Corona Materials in Cinema 4D — Complete Conversion Guide

 Frequently Asked Questions

-Yes — Corona for C4D is a native port of the same renderer.
-Material types like CoronaPhysicalMtl, CoronaBitmap, and CoronaColorCorrect exist in both versions with nearly identical properties.
-MAX2C4D maps each material type to its exact C4D counterpart.
+Yes — Corona for Cinema 4D is a native port of the same renderer.
+Material types like CoronaPhysicalMtl, CoronaBitmap, CoronaColorCorrect, CoronaLayeredMtl, CoronaTriplanar all exist in both versions with nearly identical properties.
+MAX2C4D maps each material type to its exact C4D counterpart, with the same parameter values and the same render result.

 Yes.
 CoronaPhysicalMtl is fully supported with all properties: base color, roughness, metalness, IOR, anisotropy, SSS, clearcoat, thin film, volumetrics, and emission.
 The complete node graph — including every connected bitmap and shader node — is preserved.
+CoronaPhysicalMtl alone has over 40 transferable properties, all of which carry over.

 The entire node graph is rebuilt node-by-node in Cinema 4D.
 Every connection between shaders is preserved.
-A CoronaBitmap feeding through CoronaColorCorrect into a material slot is recreated as the exact same chain using native Corona for C4D shaders.
+A CoronaBitmap feeding through CoronaColorCorrect into a CoronaTriplanar into the roughness slot of a CoronaPhysicalMtl is recreated as the exact same chain using native Corona for Cinema 4D shaders.
+No flattening, no baking, no approximation.

 Keep your Corona materials.
-Convert properly.
+Every node.
+Every chain.

 Get MAX2C4D — $99